Architecture is a science of buildings.

 The internal focusing motor is integrated for a fast and precise focus.

-It gives accurate focus on the subject, which makes the subject stand out.
+It accurately focuses on the subject, making the subject stand out.

 The sharp focus with the bokeh effect allows a dramatically beautiful image.